Reference Range: |

 |

-Positive: Presence of IgG antibody to Echinococcus detected, suggesting of current or past infection.
+Positive: IgG antibodies to Echinococcus detected, indicating current or past infection

 |